Jesse Leach: Killswitch Engage

-On February 6, 2012, Killswitch Engage uploaded a photo of Leach and the rest of the band to the website, indicating Leach's return to Killswitch Engage.
+Following Howard Jones' departure from the band in 2012, Killswitch Engage started looking for a replacement.
+Leach made the decision to re audition for the role, and on February 6, 2012, Killswitch Engage uploaded a photo of Leach and the rest of the band to the website, indicating Leach's return to the band.
 Killswitch Engage later released a statement via Facebook, confirming Leach's permanent return to the band.
-In several interviews since he has given much credit to Jones for his work with the band while he had been gone.
+Leach has given much credit to Jones for his work with the band while he had been gone.

 Killswitch Engage's sixth studio album Disarm the Descent was released on April 2, 2013.
-It was announced in December 2013 that "In Due Time" was nominated for "Best Metal Performance" at the 2014 Grammy Awards, becoming the band’s first Grammy nomination with Leach.
+It was announced in December 2013 that "In Due Time" was nominated for "Best Metal Performance" at the 2014 Grammy Awards, becoming the band's first Grammy nomination with Leach.
+At the time of the album's release Leach stated "To me, this is by far my best vocal performance, much thanks to Adam's guidance and faith in my abilities.
+I am very grateful to be where I am in life, back in an amazing band with a record we are all excited for the world to hear.